ryanchyshyn/vehicle_detection/README.md

 ![Resulting video][video1]

 ## Issues
-There are some visible false positived on the video.
+There are still some visible false positived on the video.
+It is possible to adjust different constants to eliminate it however such adjusting is very specific and will not work for another videos.
-And there are different approaches to fix it.
-The first way is to introduce some filtering like "low pass" filter for heat map (i.e. something like `value = prev_value * (1 - alpha) + new_value * alpha`).
-The second way is to adjust better classifier paramers and feature extraction algorithm.
-Finally this project is adjusted to the input video and most likely will fail on another video.
-So there is third way - implement vehicle detection in completely different way.
-But this is a subject for another project I believe.
+Another great issue is very high processing time.
+Processing of one frame takes 17 seconds which is inadmissible high value (processing whole video took almost 6 hours on i7 3770!!!).
+The main reasons of so big value are: using YCrCb color space, too many sliding windows (especially 64x64) with high overlapping value, single thread execution, not so effective algorithm in general.
+Obviously this solution can't be used for real-time processing.